zpaulovics/datetimepicker-rails/README.md

 ## SimpleForm & Bootstrap DateTimepicker for Rails

-This gem packages the bootstrap-datetimepicker for Rails asset pipeline, and creates the Simple Form custom fields for your project
+This gem packages the bootstrap-datetimepicker for Rails asset pipeline, and creates the Simple Form custom fields for your project.

 The project home page: https://github.com/zpaulovics/datetimepicker-rails.git